Helping Your Child with Autism Thrive

 ADS support groups – Joining an ASD support group is a great way to meet other families dealing with the same challenges you are.
 Parents can share information, get advice, and lean on each other for emotional support.
 Just being around others in the same boat and sharing their experience can go a long way toward reducing the isolation many parents feel after receiving a child’s diagnosis.

 Respite care – Every parent needs a break now and again.
 And for parents coping with the added stress of ASD, this is especially true.
 In respite care, another caregiver takes over temporarily, giving you a break for a few hours, days, or even weeks.
-To find respite care options in your area, see Resources section below.

 Individual, marital, or family counseling – If stress, anxiety, or depression is getting to you, you may want to see a therapist of your own.
 Therapy is a safe place where you can talk honestly about everything you’re feeling—the good, the bad, and the ugly.
 Marriage or family therapy can also help you work out problems that the challenges of life with an autistic child are causing in your spousal relationship or with other family members.